National Day of Theater Readings for

 AGE Program Director

 This is hardly a comprehensive list!
 Native playwrights have been writing about this issue for decades.
-In fact, it’s the 25th anniversary of the premiere of Marie Clements’ powerful play, The Accidental and Unnatural Women, which tackles 30-year-old murders of Native women and was adapted into a film.
-As theater companies announce their play readings, we'll update this list.
+In fact, 2025 was the 25th anniversary of the premiere of Marie Clements’ powerful play, The Accidental and Unnatural Women, which tackles 30-year-old murders of Native women.
+It was adapted into a film you can watch on Tubi or Amazon.

 Participating Theaters